RohanT766/COLMAP-Mass-Automatic-Reconstruction/README.md

      for subfolder in root_folder*; do
      ```

-     - `MAIN_WORKSPACE`: Set this to the desired path where you want to create the workspace directories for 3D reconstructions.
+     - `workspace_apth`: Replace this with the desired path where you want to create the workspace directories for 3D reconstructions.
-     - `root_folder`: Replace root_folder with the path to the folder that contains all of the subfolders of images to reconstruct.
+     - `root_folder`: Replace this with the path to the folder that contains all of the subfolders of images to reconstruct.

 3. **Ensure Directory Structure**: